To Complete One Rotation, This Machine Requires More Turns Than There Are Atoms in the Universe

-Machines like blenders, washing machines, and even your car used reduction drives made of multiple gears to increase the torque or decrease the speed of rotation coming from a motor.
+Machines like blenders, washing machines, and even your car use reduction drives made of multiple gears to increase the torque or decrease the speed of rotation coming from a motor.
 Taking that idea to its extreme, Daniel De Bruin built a machine with 100 connected gears that turns so slowly on one end that a full rotation will take longer than a lifetime.

 Each gear pair has a reduction of 1 to 10, so that for every 10 times a gear makes a full rotation, the one behind it rotates just once—and there are 100 hundred gears in total.
 So for the very last gear to make a full rotation, the first gear has to make one googol (yep, that’s where the name Google came from) rotations—one with a hundred zeroes following it—which looks like this: